A pub with a nationally important historic interior

 Crocker's, built in 1898-9, is one of the show-case pubs of the golden age of London pub-building.
 It was built in an elaborate, eclectic style to the designs (Oct.
 1897) of the architect C.H.
 Worley of Welbeck Street for the entrepreneur Frank Crocker.
 This was a very prosperous area of London and no expense was spared to fit out the building in lavish style.
 Doubling as an hotel, it is very near to Lord's cricket ground which generated a goodly trade during the season.
-The main entrance leads into a spectacular 'grand saloon', as it was known.
+The main entrance leads into a spectacular 'grand saloon', as it was known (now it is the Marble Room) which is set up for dining.
 Here the highlights are a superb marble fireplace, marble counter and an ornate ceiling.
-On the left is a large room now used as a restaurant but, when the pub opened, this space was a billiard room, accommodating two full-size tables: there was a platform for thirty people to watch the play.
+On the left is a large room (now called Lord's Dining Room) also used as a restaurant but, when the pub opened, this space was a billiard room, accommodating two full-size tables: there was a platform for thirty people to watch the play.
 The ceiling is another tour de force.